-All investigations concerning sexual misconduct by a Georgia Tech faculty or staff member will be prompt, fair, and impartial, and shall be conducted by officials who receive annual training on issues related to sexual harassment, sexual assault, dating or domestic violence, and stalking, and how to conduct a sexual misconduct investigation process that protects the safety of victims, maintains fairness/impartiality for accused individuals, and promotes employee accountability.
+Investigations concerning sexual misconduct by a Georgia Tech staff member will be coordinated by the Deputy Title IX Coordinator for Staff.
+All investigations concerning sexual misconduct by a Georgia Tech faculty member will be coordinated by the Deputy Title IX Coordinator for Faculty.
+For a list of Title IX Coordinators and Deputy Coordinators, see titleix.gatech.edu/title-ix-coordinators.
+The investigations will be prompt, fair, and impartial, and shall be conducted by individuals who receive annual training on issues related to sexual harassment, sexual assault, dating or domestic violence, and stalking, and on how to conduct a sexual misconduct investigation process that protects the safety of victims, maintains fairness/ impartiality for accused individuals, and promotes employee accountability.